domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 Avoiding surveillance by your employer should not have to be your responsibility.
 Employers need to understand and respect domestic workers’ right to privacy and safety, and refrain from excessive monitoring.

 The government also has responsibilities to keep domestic workers safe, and needs to make changes to do so.
 We support organisations such as [Voice of Domestic Workers in their campaign to reinstate the Overseas Domestic Worker Visa](https://www.thevoiceofdomesticworkers.com/), which guaranteed some basic rights for migrant workers.
-This visa was unfortunately [changed in 2012](https://www.labourexploitation.org/news/international-domestic-workers%E2%80%99-day-2019-rights-domestic-workers-uk-need-far-reaching-and), so that conditions for workers became much less favourable.Since 2012, migrant domestic workers are instead tied to their employers on six month non-renewable visas, which makes them often unable to escape situations of abuse or harassment.
+This visa was unfortunately [changed in 2012](https://www.labourexploitation.org/news/international-domestic-workers%E2%80%99-day-2019-rights-domestic-workers-uk-need-far-reaching-and), so that conditions for workers became much less favourable.
+Since 2012, migrant domestic workers are instead tied to their employers on six month non-renewable visas, which makes them often unable to escape situations of abuse or harassment.
 While this visa exists and continues to force workers to be dependent on specific employers, migrant domestic workers have severely limited freedoms and basic human rights are often [not valued](https://spcommreports.ohchr.org/TMResultsBase/DownLoadPublicCommunicationFile?gId=26423).
 This has a direct impact on digital privacy and security.
 For example, it would be far easier for a worker to confront their employer about surveillance if that worker had more secure employment and immigration status.

 Creating safe conditions for migrant domestic workers will require ending hostile environment policies: the hostile environment tries to make the UK inhospitable for undocumented migrants, ultimately creating violent and discriminatory realities for all migrants as well as people of colour.
 British institutions such as the Home Office continue trying to strengthen the hostile environment, endangering migrants.
 For example, the UK government is currently pushing a new Nationality and Borders Bill through Parliament.
 The new bill [seeks](https://drive.google.com/file/d/1rhknz24ml_lvGeK-qA6VuE0vrhTKcBRc/view) to strengthen this government’s ability to criminalise people who seek sanctuary in the UK, while at the same time restricting access to crucial resources, such as support for victims of modern slavery.
 The government should scrap the bill and hostile environment policies that endanger migrant workers.
 Migrant domestic workers in the UK should be able to access healthcare freely through a truly universal NHS, regardless of citizenship and immigrant status.